-If you’re in the Future World area of Epcot (the area immediately around the Epcot ball) the choice is easy: for fast food go to Sunshine Seasons located in The Land pavilion.
+If you’re in the Future World area of Epcot (the area immediately around the Epcot globe) the choice is easy: for fast food go to Sunshine Seasons located in The Land pavilion.

 For a sit-down restaurant, the Coral Reef Restaurant in the nearby The Seas pavilion is lovely – you have gorgeous views of the aquarium while you eat.
 If you dislike seafood, then the Garden Grill restaurant located in The Land pavilion is top-notch: their ingredients come from the greenhouses you see in the Living With The Land ride.

-Most country pavilions have both a fast food shop and a sit-down restaurant – sometimes more than one of each category!
+Most country pavilions have both a fast food shop and a sit-down restaurant – sometimes more than one of each!

-In my view you’ll be happy eating at any restaurant in the World Showcase; pick your favorite country and chow down at their restaurants!
-The vast, vast majority of survey responses regarding Epcot food are highly positive; no single restaurant runs noticeably negative.
-I think this is due to two reasons:
+The vast, vast majority of survey responses regarding Epcot food are highly positive; no single restaurant runs noticeably behind the others.
+This is likely due to two reasons:

-- Most of the sit-down restaurants cater to a wide variety of tastes: there are different entrees offering seafood, steak, chicken, and vegetarian-based foods.
-Perhaps the only exception is Spice Road Table which offers lamb instead of beef (but still has chicken, seafood and vegetarian options)
+- Most of the sit-down restaurants cater to a wide variety of tastes: every restaurant has differerent entrees offering seafood, steak, chicken, or vegetarian-based foods.
+Perhaps the only exception is Spice Road Table which offers lamb instead of beef (but still has chicken, seafood and vegetarian options).

 - Fast food restaurants and kiosks are much more limited in their offerings but you can usually find something the whole family will eat.
 Depending on where you are in the World Showcase lagoon, a great default option is the Regal Eagle Steakhouse (serving cheeseburgers, ribs, and salad) located in the American pavilion.
 If the American pavilion is too far away, other great default choices are the Lotus Blossom Cafe in the China pavilion (offers fried rice and potstickers) or the Yorkshire County Fish Shop (serves fish and chips) in the United Kingdom pavilion.